llm-inference-megatron-lm

 The following prerequisites should be met before deploying this workload::

-2. Secrets: Secret containing the S3 storage provider's HMAC credentials should be created in the namespace, where workload runs.
-Default secret has name minio-credentials with keys minio-access-key and minio-secret-key.
+helm.
+Refer to the Helm documentation for instructions. - Secrets: Secret containing the S3 storage provider's HMAC credentials should be created in the namespace, where workload runs.
+Default secret has name

-Deploying the Workload
+Deploying the Workload¶

 To deploy workload pipe the result of helm template command to kubectl apply.
 Generally, full command looks as follows